Apollo Homecare Logo

 • Laugh as much as you can as it reduces stress hormones

-• Deep breath or meditate
+• Deep breath or meditation

 • Taking short breaks from work